Soft Tissue Sarcomas

-Soft tissue sarcoma is rare, comprising only one percent of all cancer cases.
+Soft tissue sarcomas are rare, comprising only one percent of all cancer cases.
 For that reason, it can be difficult to diagnose and treat unless you have a physician with a soft tissue tumors specialization.
-Dr. Daniel C. Allison and his team at Cedars-Sinai Medical Center in Los Angeles are exceptionally qualified and experienced in the diagnosis and treatment of this complex disease and provide a coordinated, multi-disciplinary approach which soft tissue tumors treatment requires.
+Dr. Daniel C. Allison team at Cedars-Sinai Medical Center in Los Angeles are exceptionally qualified and experienced in the diagnosis and treatment of this complex disease and provide a coordinated, multi-disciplinary approach which soft tissue tumors treatment requires.

 Dr. Allison is one of the few orthopedic oncologists in the nation with the specialized knowledge and expertise in early detection and treatment of malignant sarcoma.
 This cancer requires a multi-disciplinary treatment by a team with extensive resources such as Dr. Allison’s practice at Cedars-Sinai Medical Center.
 If you or a loved one has been diagnosed with soft tissue sarcoma or are experiencing symptoms that may indicate the presence of the disease, get in contact with Dr. Allison in Beverly Hills today by filling out the online contact form or calling (310) 730-8008.